 - Pins are delicate and prone to bending

-#2 Best Cat Brush For Long Haired Cats: Gopets Dematting Comb For Cats & Dogs Review
+#3 Best For Long Hair: Gopets Dematting Comb For Cats & Dogs Review

 While this dematting comb isn’t the best choice for every cat, it’s essential for long-haired cats who regularly develop mats or tangles.
 The dematting comb has sharp stainless steel blades that zip through matted clumps of fur.
 Because they have dull rounded ends, the blades won’t hurt your cat and will only target tangled hair.